Category Archives: Technology

 • Stator – The stationary part of the motor that creates the magnetic field that causes the rotor to spin.
 The stator is found in between two pieces of copper that conduct electricity.

-• Rotor – The rotating part of the motor that is placed within the magnetic field.
+• Rotor – The rotating part of the motor is placed within the magnetic field.

-• Shaft – The shaft of the motor connects the rotor to the stator and is used to power the equipment or machinery.
+• Shaft – The motor shaft connects the rotor to the stator and is used to power the equipment or machinery.

 • Commutator – The device that reverses the polarity of the rotor.
 Like reversing a battery at every spin so that the electrons change course.